 \begin{theo} Let $X$ be a smooth projective variety over $K$ of dimension $n$ and let $\theta$ be a closed $(1,1)$-form on $\Xan$ with ample de Rham class $\{\theta\}$ such that resolution of singularities holds for projective models of $X$ and embedded resolution of singularities holds for regular projective models of $X$.
 We consider a positive Radon measure $\mu$ on $X^\an$ of total mass $\{\theta\}^n$ which is supported on the skeleton of a {projective} SNC-model of $X$.
 Then there is a continuous $\theta$-psh function $\varphi$ on $\Xan$ such that $\MA_\theta(\varphi)=\mu$ and $\varphi$ is unique up to additive constants. \end{theo}

 \begin{proof} Uniqueness follows from a result of Yuan and Zhang, see \cite[\S 8.1]{bfj-solution}.
 To prove existence of a $\theta$-psh solution $\varphi$, the variational method of Boucksom, Favre, and Jonsson is used.
 Continuity of the envelope for ample line bundles on $X$ holds by Theorem \ref{continuity-of-the-envelope}.
-By \cite[Theorems 6.3.2, 6.3.3]{BGJKM}, we conclude that $\theta$ satisfies the orthogonality property.
-Then existence of a continuous solutions follows from \cite[Theorem 8.1]{bfj-solution}. \end{proof}
+By \cite[Theorems 6.3.2, 6.3.3]{BGJKM}, we conclude that $\theta$ satisfies the crucial \emph{orthogonality property} (see \cite[Definition 7.1]{bfj-solution} for the definition).
+Then existence of a continuous solution follows from \cite[Theorem 8.1]{bfj-solution}. \end{proof}

 \begin{rem} If $L$ is an ample line bundle on $X$ and if $\theta$ is induced by a model $(\SX,\SL)$ of $(X,L)$, then there is a bijective correspondence \cite[\S 2.6]{bfj-solution}

 It follows that Theorem \ref{relative Theorem 8.5} and Theorem \ref{continuity-of-the-envelope} imply Theorem \ref{intro: continuity of the envelope} and that Theorem \ref{Calabi-Yau theorem} implies Theorem \ref{into Calabi-Yau theorem}. \end{rem}